-Locat ions Where Credentials Are Spec ified for Pooling User ID or Login Definition Location Where Credentials Are Specified Description User ID in the Spawner's Metadata Configuration File Metadata Configuration File Project Installation Note: For a project installation (using SAS Configuration Wizard), the metadata configuration file named OMRConfig.xml (located in the ObjectSpawner directory) contains the SAS Trusted User credentials.
-Login credentials in the metadata configuration file.
-You must specify the login credentials that the spawner will use to connect to the SAS Metadata Server.
-This user ID must be able to access the operator login (ID) and if specified, the multi-user login definition.
-Important Note: DO NOT specify an unrestricted user for the user ID in the metadata configuration file.
-Operator Login for Spawners (for spawner, optional) In the SAS Management Console spawner definition: Initialization: Operator Login Operator Login Project Installation Note: For a project installation (using SAS Configuration Wizard), the operator login is not specified by Administrator login definition to access the operator port of the spawner.
-The login definition must be one of the following: • the login definition for the user ID that you specified in the default. metadata configuration file • a login definition that the user ID in the metadata configuration file can access Login for Pool Administrator Supplied by Application and In SAS Management Console login definition Administrator login (credentials) supplied by application to connect to the SAS Metadata Server and read the puddle login definitions.
-Puddle Login In SAS Management Console pooled logical server definition: Options + Puddles + Login Login definition that is used to establish the connection to the server for this puddle.
-Logins for Users in the Group that is Granted Access to the Puddle In SAS Management Console pooled logical server definition: Options + Puddles + Grant Access to Group Logins for users in a SAS group that is granted access to a puddle.
+Locations Where Credentials Are Specified for Pooling User ID or Login Definition Location Where Credentials Are Specified Description Requirements user ID in the spawner's metadata configuration file In the metadata configuration file Note: For an Advanced or Personal installation (using SAS Configuration Wizard), the metadata configuration file named OMRConfig.xml (located in the ObjectSpawner directory) contains the SAS Trusted User credentials.
+The credentials that the spawner uses to access the metadata server.
+The user ID that you specify must be able to access metadata for the operator login (ID) and if specified, the multi-user login definition.
+Note: Do not specify an unrestricted user for the user ID in the metadata configuration file. operator login for spawners (optional) In the SAS Management Console spawner definition: Initialization: Operator Login The Administrator login definition to access the operator port The login definition must be one of the following:

-The following table summarizes the credentials required for pooling security configuration:
+The following table summarizes the credentials that are required for pooling security configuration: